ioverho/ioverho.github.io/content/blog/mHC/index.md

     alt="Pre- and post-norm residual blocks in a Transformer."
 >}}

 Note that in post-norm model, the residual stream is not a true residual stream, as the sub-layer output and input are scaled by the inverse standard deviation of their sum ($\sigma(z^{l-1}+z^{l})^{-1}$) after each sublayer operation.
 Given that each $z^{l-1}$ is $\mathtt{LayerNorm}$ normalized, we may assume that $\sigma(z^{l-1}+z^{l})>1$, and that this scaling decreases the influence of $z^{l-1}$ to the representations at subsequent layers.
-This can be clearly seen in Zhu et al.'s {{< cite "zhuHyperConnections2025" >}} Figure 7:

 {{< figure-dynamic
     dark-src="figures/baseline_connection_pattern_dark.svg"
     light-src="figures/baseline_connection_pattern_light.svg"
     alt="Contribution of earlier layers to later layers in a Transformer with pre- or post-norm residual blocks."
 >}}

+<small><i>Adapted from {{< cite "zhuHyperConnections2025" >}}, Figure 7</i></small>

-In a pre-norm model, the contribution of earlier layers to later layers exponentially decays, resulting in each representation being consructed primarily from the closest ancestor layers.
+In a post-norm model, the contribution of earlier layers to later layers exponentially decays, resulting in each representation being constructed primarily from the closest ancestor layers.
 In pre-norm, which does use a 'true' residual connection, this does not happen: each layer contributes an equal amount to the representation of each later layer.

-Either architecture flavour comes with its own benefits and downsides.
+Either architecture flavor comes with its own benefits and downsides.
 With pre-norm, the model ensures a stable and consistent residual stream, resulting in strong gradients even in very deep models.
 This comes at the cost of model representation collapse.
-Since earlier layers essentially have an $L-l$ times greater impact on the final representations, later layers have to accomodate for this and tend to produce increasingly smaller changes to the input.
+Since earlier layers essentially have an $L-l$ times greater impact on the final representations, later layers have to accommodate for this and tend to produce increasingly smaller changes to the input.
 As a result, the token representations between different layers start to become too similar.
 Post-norm models suffer from the opposite problem.
-The impact of earlier layers is dimished (due to the $\mathtt{LayerNorm}$) scaling, reducing the occurence of representation collapse, but at the cost of incurring vanishing gradients.
+The impact of earlier layers is diminished (due to $\mathtt{LayerNorm}$ scaling), reducing the occurrence of representation collapse, but at the cost of incurring vanishing gradients.

 There are various other empirical trade-offs between the two model archetypes.
-Importantly, the macroscopic architecture of the model is a hyper-parameter determined beforehand, and remains fixed for all tasks to which we apply the pre-trained model.
+Importantly, the macroscopic architecture of the model is a hyperparameter determined beforehand, and remains fixed for all tasks to which we apply the pre-trained model.

 ## Hyper-Connections